TomFrost/Toady/README.md

 the very thorough in-code documentation in app/modmanager/ModManager.js to guide you to the different events and function calls.

+### Mod Metadata
+Toady mods all assign module.exports to a function.
+However, some features can be impacted before the mod is fully loaded by assigning other properties to module.exports as well.

+#### module.exports.configDefaults = {Object}
+A mapping of config keys to their default value, which will be passed in the module's _'config'_ argument at load time unless a key or keys have been overridden through other means.
+See **Config** above for details.

+#### module.exports.minToadyVersion = {String}
+The minimum version of Toady with which this mod is compatible.
+Toady will refuse to load the mod if this value is greater than Toady's own version.

 ### Examples
 Learn faster from looking at code than reading docs?
 Nearly all of Toady's functionality happens in mods -- from the help commands, to finding and